Reckless (1995 film)

-Reckless is a 1995 American black comedy film directed by Norman René.
-The screenplay by Craig Lucas is based on his 1983 play of the same title.
+Reckless is a 1995 American black comedy film.
+It stars Mia Farrow, Scott Glenn, Mary-Louise Parker, and Tony Goldwyn.
+The screenplay for the film by Craig Lucas is based on the 1983 play of the same name.
+It is the final film directed by Norman René.

 Plot

-Relentlessly cheerful and hopelessly optimistic Rachel's seemingly perfect life is upended one Christmas Eve when her husband Tom announces he has taken a contract out on her life but is having second thoughts about his decision to do so.
-Wearing only a nightgown and slippers, she hastily leaves her Connecticut home in a blizzard to escape the fate he planned for her.
+Relentlessly cheerful and hopelessly optimistic Rachel's seemingly perfect life is upended one Christmas Eve when her husband Tom announces he took a contract out on her life, but is having second thoughts about his decision to do so.
+Wearing only a nightgown and slippers, she hastily leaves Connecticut in a blizzard to escape the fate he planned for her.
 She is rescued by Springfield, Massachusetts social worker Lloyd, who brings her home to his deaf, mute, paraplegic wife Pooty.
 Rachel moves in with the couple and begins working with Lloyd at Hands Across the Sea, a charitable organization dedicated to helping the disabled.

-Eventually Rachel discovers both Lloyd and Pooty harbor secrets, his about a family he destroyed and abandoned, hers concerning a deception that has guaranteed her a life of ease and comfort.
+Eventually, Rachel discovers both Lloyd and Pooty harbor secrets, his about a family he destroyed and abandoned, hers concerning a deception that has guaranteed her a life of ease and comfort.
 The trio's tranquil existence dissolves the following Christmas, and Rachel and Lloyd find themselves on a cross-country odyssey that takes them through numerous towns named Springfield, dogged by disaster.
 Lloyd's kindly facade shatters, and Rachel encounters a number of odd characters, including a less-than-helpful therapist and Tim Timko, the host of a television game show.
 Finally, having lost the power of speech, she finds herself in a homeless shelter run by Sister Margaret, who has her own share of dark secrets.

-Several years later she has a job as a therapist.
+Several years later, she became a therapist.
 Her son comes to her asking for sleeping pills due to it being Christmas.
 He mentions how she looks like his mom, but she denies it.
-She gives him talk therapy insteadof the annual pills.
+She gives him talk therapy instead of the annual pills.